Table of Contents

 Freezing causes ice to form unevenly within the bowl cavities, especially if the centrifuge is not perfectly level.
-On startup, this solid mass of ice causes a severe imbalance in the bowl.
+On startup, this solid ice mass causes a severe imbalance in the bowl.
 This unbalanced load can cause violent vibration of the bowl to the detriment of the equipment.

 The distributor (aka disc carrier), which holds all the discs, has an alignment rib to orient all the disc holes for fluid passage, as shown in the image below.

 There are cases where the operator has not assembled the bowl correctly, or there are missing discs.
-Under such conditions, the loose discs (without the compression) tend to impact the distributor’s locating rib.
-Repeated impacts cause the disc-slot to open up, allowing some discs to spin and lose their orientation.
+Under such conditions, the loose discs (without compression) tend to impact the distributor’s locating rib.
+Repeated impacts cause the disc slot to open up, allowing some discs to spin and lose their orientation.

-Once can avoid spun discs or wing-insets causing centrifuge vibrations.
-To prevent the imbalance, keep the bowl in good compression by ensuring the right numbers of discs are present.
+One can avoid spun discs or wing insets causing centrifuge vibrations.
+To prevent the imbalance, keep the bowl in good compression by ensuring the right number of discs are present.

 As detailed above, there are various causes of disc centrifuge vibrations.
-But, in general, excessive vibrations in a disc stack centrifuge is detrimental to the durability of the centrifuge machine specifically to the bearings.
+But, in general, excessive vibrations in a disc stack centrifuge are detrimental to the durability of the centrifuge machine, specifically to the bearings.

 In rare cases, violent vibrations can cause catastrophic damage to the machine and personal injury to the operator.
-Therefore, it is imperative to monitor centrifuge vibration levels consistently and that all instances of excessive vibrations are thoroughly checked and remedied in a timely manner.
+Therefore, it is imperative to monitor centrifuge vibration levels consistently and that all instances of excessive vibrations are thoroughly checked and remedied promptly.